archlinux-downgrade/downgrade/doc/downgrade.8.md

 # EXIT CODES

-Downgrade will stop further processing and exit non-zero if it encounters any of the following scenarios for any of its arguments:
+**downgrade** will stop further processing and exit non-zero if it encounters any of the following scenarios for any of its arguments:

 - No argument value(s) supplied where necessary